fgrehm/ventriloquist/README.md

 ## Status

-Early development, the feature set and configuration format might change rapidly and has only been tested on the following Ubuntu 13.04 Vagrant VMs using Docker 0.6.1 and Vagrant 1.2.0+:
+Early development, the feature set and configuration format might change rapidly and it is known to work with the following Ubuntu 13.04 Vagrant VMs using Docker 0.6.1+ and Vagrant 1.2.0+:

 * http://cloud-images.ubuntu.com/vagrant/raring/current/raring-server-cloudimg-amd64-vagrant-disk1.box
 * http://bit.ly/vagrant-lxc-raring64-2013-07-12 (yes!
 LXC inception :)